kevinleedrum/mds/vuepress/components/buttons.md

 A Toggle Button Group provides a convenient way to bind a group of toggle buttons to a single value, much like a radio button group.
 However, unlike radio buttons, Toggle Buttons can be deselected.
 When a Toggle Button is clicked, the resulting value is emitted via a custom <code>mxInput</code> event.

+There is a `slot` available for SVG images or plain text as well.
+See Example.

 <!-- #region toggle-button-groups -->
 <section class="mds">